 Just keep in mind that guaranteed acceptance insurance is significantly more expensive than other types of life insurances, since the insurer collects no health information and therefore assumes you’re a high insurance risk.
 This insurance is typically worth considering only if you have a significant pre-existing condition, such as kidney failure that requires dialysis, or you can’t perform normal activities without assistance.

 Accidental death and dismemberment insurance provides benefits to your family if you pass away or become disabled in an accident.
 It’s typically less expensive than traditional life insurance, since you’re unlikely to actually die due to an accident (since mishaps account for only about 5% of deaths).

 Gerber Life’s rates for accidental death and dismemberment insurance are relatively low compared with other insurers, particularly if you’re older or have any health issues.
-Their AD&D insurance they offer has guaranteed acceptance, which means no medical exams or health questions are required, and premiums aren’t determined based upon your age.
+Their AD&D insurance has guaranteed acceptance, which means no medical exams or health questions are required, and premiums aren’t determined by your age.
 However, policies are restricted to $100,000 in death benefit and are only available if you’re between the ages of 19 and 69.